SamHulme1/Art-By-Jamie/README.md

 - Clicking on the links in the footer to view their external social media accounts

+### User 2 Gallery/collector
-User 2- Gallery/collector-As a gallery we can find information about who Jamie is, view their art style find where they are located, view their social media accounts and contact them.
+As a gallery we can find information about who Jamie is, view their art style find where they are located, view their social media accounts and contact them.
 We can do this by:

 - Reading the small about information on the landing page
 - Viewing their artwork in the gallery, seeing the different mediums they use in the clearly identifiable different section and see the information about the artwork by clicking on the images.